IIT-EnergySystemModels/InfraFair/doc/18_EU_Gas_example.rst

 Results
 =======
-The two figures below show the total gas flow created by each country in each pipeline.
+The two figures below (obtained from the raw results using Flourish data visualization) show the total gas flow created by each country in each pipeline.
 The first figure shows the gas flow created by countries' demand (importing countries) while the second figure shows the gas flow created by countries' generation (exporting countries).